Coastwise Health Blog

 May 26, 2025

 Addiction recovery is not a one-size-fits-all journey.
 Each individual carries their own story, history, and trauma that influence the path toward healing.
-At Coastwise Health, we understand that lasting recovery involves more than just abstaining from substances; it involves addressing the deep-seated emotional pain and traumatic experiences that often fuel addiction.
+At Coastwise Health, we understand that lasting recovery from drug addiction involves more than just abstaining from substances; it involves addressing the deep-seated emotional pain and traumatic experiences that often fuel substance abuse.
 One of the most effective tools we use to help clients heal at the root level is EMDR therapy.

 EMDR, or Eye Movement Desensitization and Reprocessing, is a groundbreaking psychotherapy developed to help individuals process and resolve traumatic memories.
 Initially designed to treat PTSD, EMDR has proven to be incredibly effective for individuals struggling with addiction that is rooted in unresolved trauma.